Here’s everything you need to know to start using QuickBooks Condense Repair Tool:

 File damage might not be fixed:

-It should be noted that if the company file is damaged, the user should first resolve the data damage, as the QuickBooks condense data utility won’t fix the error.
-The user can either restore the backup of the company file or can create a completely new company file.
+It should be noted that if the company file is damaged, you should first resolve the data damage, as the QuickBooks condense data utility won’t fix the error.
+You can either restore the backup of the company file or can create a completely new company file.

 Might affect various reports: